Try IrisGPT for free on your own data

 What is Predictive Customer Analytics?

 Predictive customer analytics in support means that companies can help customers resolve issues before they occur and sometimes even before they are even aware of them!
-Predictive customer analytics leverages AI to observe customer activity and find patterns in the data.
+Predictive customer experience analytics leverages AI to observe customer activity and analyze historical data to find patterns in the data.
 The patterns and data uncovered in predictive analytics can then be used to understand how a customer uses the products and detect potential issues that a customer may face.

 Salesforce found that 66% of customers expect companies to understand their unique needs and expectations.
 How do you measure up?

-Modern customer support teams use historical and real-time customer data to understand customers’ behaviors, needs, and pain points.
-Technological advances in the field of Artificial Intelligence (AI) enable this data to be leveraged to solve problems as and when they occur (and sometimes before!), reducing delays and boosting support agent productivity by providing front-line support staff with real-time suggestions on how best to solve potential issues, as well as routes to resolution.
+Modern customer support teams use historical and real-time customer data to understand customers’ behaviors, needs, and pain points using predictive analytics.
+Technological advances in predictive analytics and the field of Artificial Intelligence (AI) enable this data to be leveraged to solve problems as and when they occur (and sometimes before!), reducing delays and boosting support agent productivity by providing front-line support staff with real-time suggestions on how best to solve potential issues, as well as routes to resolution.
 The data insights can help prevent customer escalations and churn.

-To get predictive customer support right, companies need a technology stack that enables support agents to take effective action to resolve customer issues.
-What’s needed is the ability to collect customer data and share insights with the support agents in real time.
+To get predictive analytics right, companies need a technology stack that enables support agents to take effective action to resolve customer issues.
+What’s needed is the ability to collect customer data and share insights with the support agents in real-time.
 With this, support agents are empowered with accurate and timely customer knowledge.
+How predictive analytics can be applied includes leveraging it for upselling and cross-selling in retail, responding to market changes in SaaS businesses, and generating product recommendations to convert prospective customers into buyers.

 Types of Data in Predictive Customer Analytics